Diagnosed at 3 Months

 Tell us about your journey with hydrocephalus!

 Share your story of hope and perseverance with us!
 We will feature the amazing individuals in our community who are living life to the fullest regardless of their condition!
-Stories are posted on our website and through social media.
-Submit your story today!
+Stories are reviewed by our staff and posted on our website and through social media.
+Stories should be no more than 800 words long.
+Click here to submit your story today!

 Let’s SHARE.
 Let’s CONNECT.
 Let’s raise AWARENESS!
 Let’s INSPIRE!